This information is about a type of non-Hodgkin lymphoma (NHL) called lymphoblastic lymphoma.

 It usually develops from T-cells but occasionally develops from B-cells.

-Lymphoblastic lymphoma is very similar to acute lymphoblastic leukaemia (ALL).
-In lymphoma, the abnormal lymphocytes are generally in the lymph nodes or thymus gland, but in ALL they are mainly in the blood and bone marrow.
+Lymphoblastic lymphoma is an aggressive lymphoma.
+This means that it is fast-growing and needs treatment straight away with chemotherapy.
+It is very similar to acute lymphoblastic leukaemia.
+In lymphoma, the abnormal lymphocytes are generally in the lymph nodes or thymus gland, but in acute lymphoblastic leukaemia they are mainly in the blood and bone marrow.
 The two conditions are often treated in very similar ways.

 We have a section of information that's specifically written for teenagers and young adults with cancer, which might be helpful.